 Here is a list of some common berries that you may find alongside the edible ones.

-Twinberry (Loricera involutcrata) – This shrub has shiny black berries and grows all over the North shore mountains near rivers.
+Twinberry (Loricera involutcrata) – Mildly toxic because it tends to absorb toxins from its surroundings easily.
+This shrub has shiny black berries and grows all over the North shore mountains near rivers.
 The berries are very distinctive and grow in 2 berry clusters about the size of a blueberry, flowers are bell-shaped and yellow in fused bract pairs.
 Leaves are oval and pointed at the tip.
-They were called raven’s food or monster food by First Nations peoples.
-The Kwakwaka’wakw believed that eating them would render a person unable to speak.
-There are no recorded poisonings by his berry, just myth and legend.
+They are called raven’s food or monster food by some First Nations peoples.
+There are no recorded poisonings by his berry, some sites even list them as edible, but I wouldn’t recommend it.

 Snowberry (Symphoricarpos albus) – This is an easy one to avoid, just don’t ever eat any white berries as none of them are edible in our area.

-Red elderberry ( Sambucus racemosa) – The stems, bark, leaves, roots and seeds are toxic, but the fruit pulp itself is edible.
+Red elderberry ( Sambucus racemosa) – The stems, bark, leaves, roots and seeds are toxic, but the fruit pulp itself is edible (cooked).
 Some people make jam of the berries and strain out the seeds.
-The toxicity is the same as in apple seeds which contain a form of cyanide if chewed.
+The toxicity is the same as in apple seeds which contain a form of cyanide if chewed/eaten raw.

 English Holly tree (Ilex aquifolia) – These red berries are good for birds but not for us, leaves are have sharp pointed spines.

-Western Yew (Taxus brevifolia) – These red berries look like a red huckleberry.
-How can you tell them apart?
-The yew shrub has coniferous needles (evergreen) and the huckleberry has simple oval leaves with a point at the tip.
-Yew is very poisonous.
+Western Yew (Taxus brevifolia) – VERY poisonous.
+These red berries look a bit like a red huckleberry.
+The seed of the berry is very toxic.

 Any more common poisonous wild plants in the Vancouver area to add to my list?
 Message us below…